boltex/leointeg/README.md

 with the additional condition of having no text selection in the editor.
 So select at least one character to use the previously assigned **`Ctrl+D`** command in body panes.

-> This extension is still in development, so please refer to its [issue tracker for known issues](https://github.com/boltex/leointeg/issues), and please contribute with additional information if you encounter other issues yourself.
+> This extension is still in development, so please refer to its [issue tracker](https://github.com/boltex/leointeg/issues) to learn more about its intended features, or to contribute with additional information if you encounter other issues yourself.

-## Intended Features

-- Support for multiple simultaneous opened Leo files.
-- Support multiple connections to the leoBridge server.
-- Syntax-highlighting for body panes that matches Leo's syntax-highlighting.
-- Display line numbers in relation to derived files, along with 'go-to' specific line functionality for error lookups and breakpoints.

 ## How it works

-Integration is done by starting a python server script and connecting to it via a websocket to exchange JSON data.
+Integration is done by starting a python server script and connecting to it via a [websocket](https://websockets.readthedocs.io/en/stable/intro.html) to exchange JSON data.
 That script leverages [leoBridge](https://leoeditor.com/leoBridge.html) and re-uses code from the leoflexx.py plugin.

-The outline pane is made by implementing a TreeDataProvider for vscode's TreeView API, while the body panes are made by implementing a filesystem provider and using the node's gnx as identifiers.
+The outline pane is made by implementing a [TreeDataProvider for vscode's TreeView API](https://code.visualstudio.com/api/extension-guides/tree-view#tree-view-api-basics), while the body panes _virtual documents_ are made by [implementing a filesystem provider](https://code.visualstudio.com/api/extension-guides/virtual-documents#file-system-api) and using the node's gnx as identifiers.

 ## Acknowledgments